xanthospap/iers2010/README.md

 Source code is ISO C++17.
 Compilation should be trivial using any gcc version supporting the c++17 standard (option `-std=c++17`).

-> This software is meant to be implemented on Unix-type OSs.
+> This software is meant to be implemented on Unix-type OS's.
 No effort will be
 > undertaken for compatibility with other OS types.

 To compile the library, just follow the basic steps: (*note that the library is still at development phase so users need to configure the project before compiling*)